 January 27, 2014 ~ Singer, songwriter Pete Seeger passed away in New York, New York, USA ~ Member of the Almanac Singers.
 Member of pivotal folk outfit the Weavers, known for The Hammer Song and for their 1950 hit recording Goodnight Irene.
 As a solo artist Seeger would become one of the premier folk singers and prolific songwriters of the 1960s, perhaps best known for penning and first recording Where Have All The Flowers Gone which would be covered by well over 150 artists including Bobby Darin, Eddy Arnold, Johnny Rivers, Harry Belafonte, Joan Baez, and Earth Wind & Fire ~ Seeger was born in 1919

-January 27, 2009 ~ Pioneering electronic musician Klaus Wiese passed away in Ulm, Germany ~ Briefly a member of krautrock outfit Popol Vuh, playing tamboura on the albums Hosianna Mantra and Seligpreisung.
+January 27, 2009 ~ Pioneering electronic musician Klaus Wiese passed away in Ulm, Germany ~ Briefly a member of krautrock outfit Popol Vuh, playing tamboura on the albums Hosianna Mantra and Selingpreisung.
 Best known as a solo artist, one of the great ambient and space music artists and a master of the Tibetan singing bowl.
-Has regularly collaborated with artists such as Al Gromer Kahn, Mathias Grassow, Oöphoi, Tau Ceti, Saam Schlamminger, Ted de Jong, Deuter, and others ~ Wiese was born in 1942
+Has regularly collaborated with artists such as Al Gromer Kahn, Mathias Grassow, Oöphoi, Tau Ceti, Saam Schlamminger, Ted de Jong, and Deuter ~ Wiese was born in 1942

 January 27, 1991 ~ Singer, guitarist, songwriter Dylan Guthro born ~ Son of singer Bruce Guthro.
 Dylan released his solo debut album, All That's True, in 2012.
 In 2015 formed the trio Port Cities with fellow Halifax singers Carleton Stone and Breagh MacKinnon.
 Has served as producer and songwriter for acts such as Quake Matthews, Neon Dreams, Tim Chaisson, Ria Mae, Donovan Woods, Maura Whitman, Walker Hayes, Banners, and others

-January 27, 1990 ~ Soufiane Nouhi, commonly known as urban pop, R&B, rap singer, guitarist, pianist, violinist, percussionist Souf, born in Nancy, France ~ First gained attention through his online releases, mostly covers of well-known songs.
+January 27, 1990 ~ Soufiane Nouhi, commonly known as urban pop, R&B, rap singer, guitarist, pianist, violinist, percussionist Souf, born in Nancy, France ~ First gained attention through his online releases, mostly covers of well known songs.
 Guested on Ridsa's 2014 My Baby single.
 Released his Alchimie debut album in 2016, which spawned the modest hit Mi Amor

 January 27, 1989 ~ Singer, actor, songwriter Bob Haymes, full name Robert William Haymes, passed away in Hilton Head Island, South Carolina, USA ~ Perhaps best remembered for writing That's All with Alan Brandt, first recorded by Nat King Cole and covered by numerous artists including Bobby Darin, Billy Eckstine, Sam Cooke, Connie Francis, Judy Garland, Ricky Nelson, Mel Tormé, Sarah Vaughan, and others ~ Haymes was born in 1923